 Obviously, any minimum viable product example includes two elements - minimum and viable, which may differ based on the product idea.
-In one case, a simple video would be a good MVP example; in another, it is necessary to develop a fully-functioning MVP website or mobile app.
+In one case, a simple video would be a good MVP example; in another, it is necessary to hire an app developer and create a fully-functioning MVP website or mobile app.

 Let's now discuss the most common minimum viable product examples, supported by a few real-life cases: